 Conduct a business impact assessment

-Corrigan also recommends conducting a business impact assessment—a collective exercise across all functional areas that identifies:
+Corrigan also recommends conducting a business impact analysis (BIA)—a collective exercise across all functional areas that identifies:

 - What operations you need to have in place